IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 If you come to class and put forth your best effort, I have a few surprises for you.
 That means listening, following instructions, and trying your hardest.
 - Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully making sure to utilize "Talking Ball".
-- Once my introduction is finsihed I will begin Lesson 1.
+- Once my introduction is finsihed, we will begin the Lesson of the Day.
 - Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully making sure to utilize "Talking Ball".
+- Once lesson is finished, we will proceed to the Learning Activity of the day.
+- At the end of the activity, scores will be tallied and recorded for next class.
+- Students will be asked to pack their things while remaining seated.
+- Students will be lined up at the door and then walked back to after school program.
+If any student needs to use the restroom, they will be permitted.

 # Lesson 1: The Basics of Currency

 # Learning Activity: Identification Game
-Students will identify different types of currency.
+- Objective: Students will identify different types of currency.
 1. Cash
 2. Coins
 3. Debit/Credit Cards